Mazanderani people: People

-The Mazanderani number between three and four million (2006 estimate).
-Their dominant religion is Shi'a Islam.

-Mazandarani people have a background in the Tabari ethnicity, and speak the Tabari language.
-Their origin goes back to Tapuri people and Amardi people.
-Their land was called Tapuria or Tapurestan, the land of Tapuris.
+Mazanderani people are also known as the Tabari people, and traditionally call the Mazanderani language as Tabari.
+Their region was called Tapuria or Tapurestan, Land of Tapuris.

-Most Mazanderanis live on the southeastern coast of the Caspian Sea.
+Most Mazanderanis live on the southeastern coast of Caspian Sea.
 Their traditional professions are farming and fishing.
-The Mazanderanis are closely related to the neighbouring Gilaki people as well as South Caucasian peoples (e.g., the Georgians, Armenians, and Azerbaijanis).
+Mazandaranis are closely related to the neighboring Gilaki people as well as South Caucasian peoples (e.g. Georgians, Armenians).

+History

+The origin of the Mazanderanis goes back to Tapuri people and Amardi people.
+The Mazandaran region has experienced a long reign of independent and semi-independent rulers in the centuries after the Arab invasion lasting until 1596, when Shah Abbas I incorporated Mazandaran into the Safavid Empire.

 Language

-The Mazanderani language is a Northwestern Iranian language spoken by the Mazanderani people; however, most Mazanderanis are also fluent in Persian.
+The Mazanderani language is a Northwestern Iranian language spoken by the Mazanderani people; however, most Mazandaranis are also fluent in Persian.
 The Gilaki and Mazanderani languages (but not other Iranian languages) share certain typological features with Caucasian languages.